Frequently asked questions about the Bank-Protection Policy

 What maintenance does the water authority perform itself?

 The water authority wants banks that are safe and environmentally friendly.
-They do not automatically replace old sheet piling, but start with considering sustainable alternatives such as a natural bank.
+We don’t automatically replace old sheet piling but start by considering sustainable alternatives, such as a natural bank.